mahmudul-roman/Particle-Swarm-Optimization-for-UAV-VANET/README.md

 optimalUAV is the main function which will call the PSOSearch and objfuntest.

-csv files are extracted from SUMO.
+csv files are extracted from SUMO which contains vehicles position, angle and mobility information.